b0oml/CTF/FCSC-2021/Ventriglisse/README.md

 Transform the image to a bidimensional array.
 We need to know, for each case, if there is a wall or not on each side and if the case is adjacent or not to a start or finish red arrow.

-The following code goes through each case and detect adjacents walls by looking if there is blue pixels.
+The following code go through each case and detect adjacent walls by looking if there is blue pixels.
 It does the same thing to detect if the case is adjacent to a red arrow (start and finish arrows).

 ```python
 class Case: